Touch Screen Monitors

 No bar coding required

-Any products that cannot be bar coded, such as perishable or items that are too small or have surfaces that hinder barcoding can now be quickly and easily processed through a point of sale with a monitor as well.
+Products that cannot be bar coded, like perishable items, for example, or things that are small or with irregular surfaces that would hinder barcoding can now be easily processed through a point of sale with a touch display.

-Also, using a touch monitor for customer means that customers can make selections on their own without the assistance of paid personnel.
+Also, using touch monitors means that customers can make buying decisions without the help of employees.

 The viability as an interaction tool for the retail establishment has been established for some time now and this is why more and more businesses everywhere are implementing them.